Lemeki Vaipulu

 Lemeki Vaipulu (born circa 1961) is a Tongan former rugby union player who played as fly-half.
 He played for Tonga in the 1987 Rugby World Cup, playing only the match against Canada, in Napier, on 24 May 1987.
+In said match, he entered in the place of Soane Asi at minute 22, playing as winger.
 He is the father of the rugby union flanker Maama Vaipulu.